 Loyalty.
 Stores are jam-packed with various brand products.
-The choice becomes more and more tough.
+The choice becomes tougher and tougher.
 And when a buyer finds a product of a brand they trust, they stop looking for other brands.
-It means that customers are satisfied with their choice and have no need of other products.
+It means that customers are satisfied with their choice and have no need for other products.

 Brand awareness also helps to cope with these issues.
 Recent cases with Samsung’s exploding Galaxy Note 7S showed that no matter how hard the issue is, people still trust Samsung and buy their smartphones.

 Otherwise, such issues could have buried the less famous brand.
 Users avoid having a deal with brands they’re not sure of to solve the issues fast.

 How brands ensure relationships with Millennials and Generation Z

 Millennials and generation Z are the main consumers today.
 Millennials are those born in late 1980s while generation Z are youngsters of age 20 and teenagers.